trentonallan/virtual-aragonite-sensor/README.md

 ### Why This Matters

+Ocean pH has dropped by 0.1 units since pre-industrial times (a 30% increase in acidity) due to rising atmospheric CO₂, and projections suggest 50% of coral reefs could be lost by 2050 (IPCC).

 Coral restoration organizations typically face a brutal economic trade-off: site assessment requires expensive research cruises ($10k+/day), but they need to evaluate dozens of potential locations before committing $100k-$1M to restoration work.

 This tool doesn't replace direct ocean chemistry measurements - those are the gold standard.
 Instead, it enables applications that weren't economically feasible before: